Overview

 This raises another interesting question.
 In such an ecosystem, what are the most valuable modules?

 I see two types.
 The first is capabilities with infrastructure-level complexity.
-Payment processing, authentication, real-time communication, media processing, search engines.
+Payment processing, authentication, real-time communication, media processing, and search engines all belong here.
 Implementing these properly requires enormous expertise and infrastructure.
 A non-developer asking AI to “build a payment system from scratch” won’t be able to handle financial regulations, PCI DSS compliance, fraud detection, or multi-currency processing.
 Specialized companies providing these as modules makes overwhelmingly more sense.

 The second is domain-specific capabilities.
-Electronic prescription systems in healthcare, delivery route optimization engines in logistics, risk assessment models in finance, learning progress tracking systems in education.
+Examples include electronic prescription systems in healthcare, delivery route optimization engines in logistics, risk assessment models in finance, and learning progress tracking systems in education.
 These require deep domain knowledge and regulatory compliance for specific industries.
 Non-developers can’t easily implement these with AI alone either.
 But if specialized companies provide well-built modules, even non-developers can integrate them into their services.

 Ultimately, the software companies of the future will need to evolve toward building deep expertise in one of these two types and delivering it as modules.